8 Keys to a Small Business Website That Works

 Nowadays most business websites are integrated with social media.
 Having a social media presence on Facebook, Twitter, LinkedIn, etc. adds further legitimacy to your business and can drive more traffic to your business website.
 The more tweets or Facebook likes your site gets the higher your website will rank in the search engines.

 While there are some free web hosts out there, many visitors will turn up their nose at your site when they see that your business is using one.
-The assumption is that a quality business will have quality website hosting.
+The assumption is that the quality of business will have quality website hosting.

 Most free hosting services do not allow you to use your own domain name so if your company name is Acme Inc. your website URL will be a subfolder of the provider-supplied domain name, e.g. www.freehosting.com/acme.
 Using a free or 'inexpensive' web hosting service can also cause you problems because of excessive downtime––periods of time when no one can access your small business website at all.